mattmoor/mink/DEVELOPMENT.md

 # `mink` development instructions

-`mink` follows the development practices of Knative upstream as closesly as practical.
+`mink` follows the development practices of Knative upstream as closely as practical.
 You will need `git`, `go`, `ko`, and a kubernetes environment.

 ## `mink` on-cluster